sophiayduan/daydream-sprig/JOURNAL.md

 # Sept 6-15th:
 #### During the chunk from sept 6-15th I was working whenever I had some spare time and didn't even up documenting it (sorry reviewer!).

-(M time was tracked in hackatime **~14h**, not including the many hours looking at datasheets and forgetting to run kicad-wakatime)
+(My time was tracked in hackatime **~14h**, not including the many hours looking at datasheets and forgetting to run kicad-wakatime)

+Being very conservative (as I didn't journal properly) I'm gonna say time for this period was 16h, I definitely spent more than 2hrs on the datasheets.
+**Time: 16h**

 #### So here's a summary of all the things I did:
 - Realized incorporating audio is too expensive